The march of the ISO containerised system continues.

 Instead of the old box body ‘masshy wagon’ Royal Engineers, Royal Electrical & Mechanical Engineers, Royal Air Force and Royal Marines engineers can now make use of the containerised ‘Deployable Machine Shop’

 Marshals Land Systems completed delivery of the new shelters in April this year and they have been a great success.

 Using a 20ft ISO DROPS compatible container the new units can be transported by C130J, C130K, C17, A400, Chinook, road and rail.
-Each is equipped with a number of field testers and tools as well as larger machine tools such as a lathe, milling machine or pillar drill depending on variant, chop saw, buffer/grinder, plus tool draws, vices, work benches and a degreaser.
+Each is equipped with a number of field testers and tools as well as larger machine tools such as a lathe, milling machine or pillar drill depending on the variant, chop saw, buffer/grinder, plus tool draws, vices, workbenches and a degreaser.
 Once positioned it can be operational in 30 minutes with power provided by the Field Equipment Power Supply (FEPS) unit, a diesel-powered three-phase generator, that is trailed off the tail bar at the back of the DROPS vehicle.
-When working in the vicinity of sensitive electronics and things that go bang it is vital that EMC shielding and compliance is built in, not an afterthought, the system is fully compliant with relevant defence standards for EMC
+When working in the vicinity of sensitive electronics and things that go bang it is vital that EMC shielding and compliance is built-in, not an afterthought, the system is fully compliant with relevant defence standards for EMC

-The Deployable Machine Shop (DMS) compliments the larger and more complex Deployable Equipment Workshop (DEW) that comprises 12 containers and interconnecting tents with the trades either allocated as single use or shared access as follows;
+The Deployable Machine Shop (DMS) compliments the larger and more complex Deployable Equipment Workshop (DEW) that comprises 12 containers and interconnecting tents with the trades either allocated as single-use or shared access as follows;